NoahTheBuzz/Processing/README.md

 which is represented by NGON.

 If you want to check them out:
- - YouTube -
+ - YouTube ->
 https://www.youtube.com/channel/UCkrJcaCnr5G7SInfjK-PFDg
- - Twitch  -
+ - Twitch  ->
 https://www.twitch.tv/ngon

-All those Projects are basically made on the website:
+All those Projects are basically made on the website of openprocessing.org :
  - https://www.openprocessing.org/sketch/create

 If you want to check out my projects: